Paul Roland: Reception and legacy

 Roland is recognised as an "underground" artist within the psychedelic sphere; Music Week dubbed him a "psychedelic cult celebrity".
 In 2010, Marco Rossi of Record Collector described Roland as "a cherished figure on the gothic rock and psychpop periphery for 30 years", while praising his "impeccable narratives".
 Rossi's colleague Ian Abrahams proclaimed Roland a "psych-pop genius", his work "full of gruesome atmosphere" and featuring a "mastery of character".
 Roland has gathered a stronger fanbase in mainland Europe than in his native UK, which Abrahams called "a peculiar situation when you hear his quintessentially eccentric Englishness".
 Louder Than War's Ian Canty hailed him as a "master story-teller" with a "unique gift for songwriting", asserting that "Roland belongs alongside great British musical eccentrics like Ivor Cutler, Robyn Hitchcock, Momus and Billy Childish".
 Canty compared his singing voice to that of the Only Ones' Peter Perrett.

 Roland was described by Hitchcock as "the male Kate Bush", while musician Frank Zappa said, "[Roland] write[s] nice melodies and has a very particular personality, but is far too intellectual for me!"
 He has been labelled in the media as "the Lord Byron of rock" and "the Edgar Allan Poe of psych".
 Roland has been credited with inventing steampunk music; Cory Gross of SteamPunk Magazine wrote that bands like Abney Park and Vernian Process manifested the genre while "following in the footsteps" of Roland and others.
 Vernian Process founder Joshua Pfeiffer asserted, "If anyone deserves credit for spearheading steampunk music, it is [Roland].
 He was one of the inspirations I had in starting my project.
 He was writing songs about the first attempt at manned flight, and an Edwardian airship raid in the mid-80s long before almost anyone else."
 Roland was also influential on rock band Temples.

 Roland's work has been generally well-received by critics throughout his career.
 Jim DeRogatis credited Roland for "masterful Syd Barrett-style pop tunes orchestrated in the manner of S.F.
 Sorrow by the Pretty Things", and placed Danse Macabre (1987) at number two in his "Two Dozen Great Psychedelic Rock Records from the First Revival".
 Ian Canty wrote that the album is "perhaps [Roland's] masterpiece – eleven sepia-tinted excellently constructed novellas wrapped in pristine Psych Pop, totally out of step with the modern world of music at the time and benefiting hugely from the fact".
 Ox-Fanzine's Joachim Hiller also had praise for Danse Macabre, hailing it as a "classic album" that "delighted quite a few people at the time".
 Several of Roland's works have been listed as collectibles.

 Writing career

-Roland has worked as a music journalist, writing articles for publications including Sounds, Kerrang! and Hi-Fi News & Record Review.
+Roland has worked as a music journalist, writing for publications including Sounds, Kerrang! and Hi-Fi News & Record Review.
 He has authored five books on musician Marc Bolan, and was a key contributor to the BBC documentary film Marc Bolan: The Final Word (2007).
 Aside from popular music, Roland's many books cover subjects including crime, World War II, and the supernatural.